Gary Pilgrim

-Gary Pilgrim (born in Nowata, Oklahoma) is a retired investment manager and a founding partner of Pilgrim, Baxter, Hoyt & Greig, later known as Pilgrim Baxter & Associates.
-He is best known for his management of the PBHG Growth Fund, one of the most popular growth-style mutual funds of the mid- to late-1990s,and the market-timing scandal associated with that firm's downfall.
+Gary Pilgrim (November 5, 1940 – December 25, 2025) was a retired investment manager and a founding partner of Pilgrim, Baxter, Hoyt & Greig, later known as Pilgrim Baxter & Associates.
+He was best known for his management of the PBHG Growth Fund, one of the most popular growth-style mutual funds of the mid- to late-1990s, and the market-timing scandal associated with that firm's downfall.

 Investing style

-Pilgrim is considered an innovator in growth stock investing.
+Pilgrim was considered an innovator in growth stock investing.
 Early in his career, he developed an aggressive style which utilized an unusually systematic method of identifying small, rapidly growing companies with the potential to beat quarterly earnings expectations, which would result in sharp upward movement of their stock price.
 He also exhibited little concern over high P/E ratios, and very little tolerance for companies that missed earnings estimates, resulting in relatively high portfolio turnover.
 This style, sometimes referred to as "earnings momentum", is characterized by high volatility, with a tendency toward dramatic gains or losses.